How long does a project

 does its job.

-Whether we’re making a single video, an audio
+Whether we’re making a single core video or a season of videos, an audio

-series, a training tool, or a story-led slide deck, we measure success by
+series or a training tool, or an interactive story-led slide deck, we measure success by

 what shifts: